cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 ---------------------
 .. _install-preparing-the-cluster:

+CDAP utilizes ZooKeeper heavily.
+This requires setting the ``maxClientCnxns`` in ``zoo.cfg`` to a sufficiently high value for your cluster.
+Since the optimal value of this setting is a function of the number of CDAP application containers, Cask recommends setting this value to ``0`` to allow unlimited connections from a single host.

 To prepare your cluster so that CDAP can write to its default namespace, create a top-level ``/cdap`` directory in HDFS, owned by an HDFS user ``yarn``::